andytimm/rswjax/README.md

 ## Performance

 `rswjax` is generally faster than `rsw` for medium-large datasets, especially those with many columns.
 As both packages take neglible amounts of time for data ~3k rows or less, `rswjax` should be superior for many but not all applications.
+Of course, having to also install JAX will not be worth it in many situations.

 Here is a simple scaling test in n (# of rows), with structure similar to the simulated example in `/examples`: